rusic/documentation/index.md

 * [Download the Template Development Kit now!](/getting-started/local-development/) - Runs on PHP.
 View and build templates on your local machine.

 {% include buttoncenter.html link="http://goo.gl/DqoGhX" text="Download the Template Development Kit (7.45 stable)" icon="cloud-download" %}

+{% include featurecard.html title="Getting Started" link="/getting-started/" icon="milestone" content="This is some more info about the card" %}

+{% include featurecard.html title="Templating" link="/templating/twig/" icon="file-code" content="This is some more info about the card" %}

+{% include featurecard.html title="Site Data" link="/data/" icon="file-text" content="This is some more info about the card" %}

+{% include featurecard.html title="Widgets" link="/widgets/" icon="puzzle" content="This is some more info about the card" %}